 3. Genital Infection

 Sexually and non-sexually transmittable infections may lead to the presence of white blood cells in the urine of a person.
 Some of the infections that can cause leukocytes to appear in the urine of pregnant women are Chlamydia, vaginal yeast infection, bacterial vaginitis, gonorrhoea and genital herpes.

 4. Kidney Infections

-Kidney infections, or pyelonephritis, develops when urinary tract infection is left untreated in pregnant women.
+Kidney infections, or pyelonephritis, develops when an infection of the urinary tract is left untreated in pregnant women.
 This is a serious condition that must be treated at the earliest to avoid preterm labour or premature rupture of the membranes.
 Kidney infections can cause leukocytes to appear in the urine and may cause fever, lower back pain and vomiting.
-Pregnant women often suffer from this more than others as the growing foetus squeezes against the kidney and bladder as it gets bigger.

 This is a type of urinary tract infection that leads to the bladder becoming inflamed and causes the number of white blood cells in the urine to rise.
-The cause of this is bacteria and causes similar symptoms as UTI, but there is also lower back pain and discomfort in the pelvic region.
-If inflammation is severe, a trace of blood and leukocytes in urine during pregnancy can be found.
+It is caused by a bacterial infection and has symptoms similar to UTI, but there is also lower back pain and discomfort in the pelvic region.
+If the inflammation is severe, traces of blood are found along with leukocytes in the urine.

 Most often, the signs and symptoms will vary depending on what is causing the rise in leukocyte levels.
 Some of the main symptoms of leukocytes in urine during pregnancy are: